WrightESD/knob.io/README.md

 Upload knobio_alpha.ino to the Knobio prototype board using the Arduino IDE version 1.0 or later.

+On the Pi run the daemon with the command: sudo ./knobio_daemon_alpha

 The Makefile is non-functional at this point so you must manually compile using the above command.